 In the United States, most state registration boards require a degree from an accredited professional degree program as a prerequisite for licensure.
 The National Architectural Accrediting Board (NAAB), which is the sole agency authorized to accredit U.S. professional degree programs in architecture, recognizes three types of degrees: the Bachelor of Architecture, the Master of Architecture, and the Doctor of Architecture.
-A program may be granted a six-year, three-year, or two-year term of accreditation, depending on the extent of its conformance with established educational standards.
-The BAC's Master of Architecture and Bachelor of Architecture degrees were successfully re-accredited in March 2012 for a six-year term.
+A program may be granted an eight-year, three-year, or two-year term of accreditation, depending on the extent of its conformance with established educational standards.
+The BAC's Master of Architecture and Bachelor of Architecture degrees were successfully re-accredited in March 2018 for an eight-year term.